-Deposits with exchanges and cash segregated under federal and other regulations or requirements ("restricted cash") is presented separate from Cash in the Consolidated Statement of Financial Condition but presented together in the Consolidated Statement of Cash Flows.
+Deposits with exchanges and cash segregated under federal and other regulations or requirements ("restricted cash") is presented separate from Cash in the Consolidated Statement of Financial Condition.
 It includes deposits with clearing organizations and amounts required to set aside to secure customers' deposits segregated pursuant to Federal and other regulations in order to conduct business.

-Cash of approximately \$1.1 million and securities of \$179.4 million have been segregated on behalf of securities customers pursuant to the reserve formula requirements of Securities and Exchange Commission ("SEC") Rule 15c3-3.
+Cash of approximately \$1.2 million and securities of \$220.3 million have been segregated on behalf of securities customers pursuant to the reserve formula requirements of Securities and Exchange Commission ("SEC") Rule 15c3-3.

-Cash of \$17.8 million and securities of \$595.6 million have been segregated on behalf of Proprietary Accounts of Brokers ("PAB") under the SEC Requirements of 15c3-3.
+Cash of \$17.7 million and securities of \$209.1 million have been segregated on behalf of Proprietary Accounts of Brokers ("PAB") under the SEC Requirements of 15c3-3.

-Of the segregated securities discussed above, \$372.3 million are securities received as collateral from Securities purchased under agreements to resell transactions, \$329.2 million are securities received from Securities borrowed transactions and \$73.5 million are included in Trading assets on the Consolidated Statement of Financial Condition.
+Of the segregated securities discussed above, \$364.7 million are securities received as collateral from Securities purchased under agreements to resell transactions, \$18.3 million are securities received from Securities borrowed transactions and \$48.5 million are included in Trading assets on the Consolidated Statement of Financial Condition.

-Cash of approximately \$152.0 million have been segregated pursuant to CFTC Regulations 1.20 and cash of approximately \$1.2 million have been segregated pursuant to CFTC Regulation 30.7, respectively, and represent funds accruing to customers as a result of trades or contracts.
+Cash of approximately \$151.7 million have been segregated pursuant to CFTC Regulations 1.20 and cash of approximately \$1.2 million have been segregated pursuant to CFTC Regulation 30.7, respectively, and represent funds accruing to customers as a result of trades or contracts.

-Cash of \$450.3 million was deposited with clearing organizations to satisfy the Company's guaranty deposit requirements as a clearing member of such organizations.
+Cash of \$639.1 million was deposited with clearing organizations to satisfy the Company's guaranty deposit requirements as a clearing member of such organizations.
 These amounts are determined by such clearing organizations and are subject to change.